cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBroker.rst

    Sets a \ :java:ref:`Function`\  that maps a given Cloudlet to a Vm.
 It defines the policy used to select a Vm to host a Cloudlet that is waiting to be created.

-   :param vmMapper: the Vm mapper function to set.
-Such a function must receive a Cloudlet and return the Vm where it will be placed into.
+   :param vmMapper: the Vm mapper Function to set.
+Such a Function must receive a Cloudlet and return the Vm where it will be placed into.
+If the Function is unable to find a VM for a Cloudlet, it should return \ :java:ref:`Vm.NULL`\ .

 submitCloudlet
 ^^^^^^^^^^^^^^